An Unctuous, Slow-Cooked Love

 Spoiler alert: it was not.

-In October of 2017, we were so close to finishing off a full year of record-breaking Bacchusian weekends of three-course meals at Chloe and drinking like fish/frat boys at Oscar’s, but Stephen’s un-diagnosis of H. Pylori rocked our shit, as Gen Z would say.
+In October of 2017, we were so close to finishing off a full year of record-breaking Bacchusian weekends of three-course meals at Chloe and drinking like fish/frat boys at Oscar’s, when Stephen’s un-diagnosis of H. Pylori rocked our shit, as Gen Z would say.
 On the surface, it was two and a half months of hospital waiting rooms, refreshing the results of blood tests, being reduced to tears from complicated insurance forms, bland toast and apple sauce for dinner, rapid weight loss, and sleep deprivation.
 It was for sure contaminated raw fish consumed at a certain sushi place in our old Spring Garden stomping grounds, and it was pure hell.

 But to us, it was so much more.
 It was no more greasy Jarock burritos for Sunday night takeout, no more Pinot to wash down potato & leek soup at Chloe, no more pints of Yuengling to dredge up our daddy issues at Oscar’s.
 It was “I ate one bad maki roll and all I got was this deadly stomach virus.”
 Two straight weeks of thrice daily antibiotics knocked it out of his system, but it still begged the question we avoided asking each other: “Who are we when we’re not eating?”
 Or better yet, “Who are WE when we’re not eating?”